zoominlive/lesson_planning/replit.md

 - Sample data seeded for milestones, materials, and activities
 - All API endpoints validated and working with persistent data
 - Development tenant added (UUID: 7cb6c28d-164c-49fa-b461-dfc47a8a3fed) for JWT multi-tenant support
+- JWT secret created for development tenant in token_secrets table

 ### Core Data Models
 - **Users**: Teacher profiles with classroom assignments